MasangcayJohn/CCDATRCL_EXAM-1/exam_1/README.md

 **2. Linked list** (25 pts)

-- Create a Linked list of the last six numbers of your STUDENT NUMBER.
+- Create a Linked list of the last six numbers of your **STUDENT NUMBER**.

 - Add an asterisk (*) to the head/front of the Linked list.